danielkellyio/danielkelly.io/content/blog/state-management-with-vue-observable.md

 })

 export default {
-    // make state a getter here to provide access to the private state variable above
+    // make state a getter here to provide access to the private state variable
     // only allow getting so that it cannot be modified without calling a mutation method get state(){ return state },